In a nutshell

 - H.264, or MPEG-4 Part 10, is a video compression standard

-- H.264 is the most used codec in the market
+- H.264 is the most used codec in the field

 - As a video codec, H.264 works with multiple container formats such as .MP4 and .3GPP

 H.264 is an advanced video coding (AVC) compression standard developed jointly by the Video Coding Experts Group and the Moving Picture Experts Group.
 It was created to provide good video quality at lower bit rates.
 It’s, by far, the most commonly used format for recording, compressing and distributing video content, used by 90 percent of video industry developers.
 In addition to video recording, it’s also used on Blu-ray discs, streaming internet sources such as Netflix, Vimeo, Youtube and cable and satellite systems.

 The good thing about the H.264 codec is that it is flexible, and you can apply it to various applications, networks and systems.
 Because it can be incorporated into multiple container formats, it can handle low and high bit rates, low and high-resolution video, broadcast and the internet.
 Common container formats include MPEG-4 using the .MP4 extension and .3GPP for mobile phones.
 When encoding the video in H.264, the audio is usually compressed with the AAC (Advanced Audio Coding) codec.

 Understanding video encoding and decoding

 We’ll explain the encoding and decoding process to help you understand why H.264 is a flexible video codec.
 Video encoding converts RAW video files to digital files, so they’re not saved as individual images but as fluid video.
 Video encoding is essential because it helps reduce the massive video file sizes of RAW video formats, which are compiled from a collection of several thousand still photos per minute of video.
 The best codecs allow us to compress these large files without compromising quality.
 Besides reducing the file size, video encoding reduces buffering for streaming videos and helps change video resolution or aspect ratio and the audio format.
 Another handy feature of video encoding is that it makes the videos compatible with various devices such as computers, tablets, smartphones and smart TVs.